 Motéma recording artist Ryan Cohan is a composer of keen intellect and a powerfully expressive pianist.
 Recognized for his “ingenuity and virtuosity” (Chicago Tribune), his versatility and inventive vision have distinguished him as a vital original voice amongst the elite pianist/composers in today’s global music scene.

-Leading his jazz quartet, Ryan has embarked on multiple extended tours for the U.S. Department of State in Africa, Europe and The Middle East serving as a cultural ambassador along with his group.
-Ryan has produced five critically acclaimed albums of all original compositions: Real World (Real World Music, 1997); Here and Now (Sirocco Jazz, 2001); One Sky (Motéma, 2007) which was hailed as one of the best recordings of the year by the Chicago Tribune and many other journals; and Another Look (Motéma, 2010) called “a model for modern jazz piano albums” by ICON magazine and The River (Motéma, 2013) which features Ryan’s sixty minute suite inspired by his travels in Africa.
-The River was performed at Millennium Park in Chicago to a crowd of over 8,000 and was selected for several prominent ‘Best of 2013′ music lists that appeared in publications nationally.
+Cohan’s expansive body of work ranges from solo piano pieces to arrangements for symphony orchestra and scores for independent films.
+He has produced five critically acclaimed albums of original compositions: Real World (Real World Music); Here and Now (Sirocco Jazz); One Sky (Motéma), named one of the year’s best recordings by the Chicago Tribune and a number of jazz publications; Another Look (Motéma), hailed as “a model for modern jazz piano albums” by ICON magazine; and The River (Motéma) which features Ryan’s sixty minute suite inspired by his travels in Africa.
+Described by JazzTimes as “Cohan’s most ambitious and important work to date”, The River was performed at Millennium Park in Chicago to a crowd of over 8,000 and the recording and live concert was selected for several prominent ‘Best of 2013′ music lists in national publications.

-As an educator, Ryan has been on the faculty of The Skidmore Jazz Institute in New York, The Bloom School Of Jazz, held the position of assistant director of jazz ensembles at the University Of Illinois at Chicago and continues to work as an artist clinician at universities and high schools throughout the U.S and abroad.
+As an educator, Ryan held the position of Artist-in-Residence at The University of Louisville School of Music’s Jamie Aebersold Jazz Studies Program and has been on the music faculty at the University Of Illinois at Chicago, The Skidmore Jazz Institute in New York, The Bloom School Of Jazz and has worked as an artist clinician at dozens of universities and high schools throughout the U.S and abroad.